remotedisk/mini_blog/README.md

 ### Artifacts
 After each workflow run, you can download:
-- The generated HTML document and assets as a zip archive
+- The generated HTML document and assets as a zip archive (from the `dist/` directory)

 ## 📝 Customizing